mottosso/allzpark/docs/pages/getting-started.md

 </div>

-You'll notice the similarity to creating a project and that's no coincidence.
+You'll notice the similarity to creating a profile and that's no coincidence.
 These are both Rez "packages".
 But there's something missing.

-Unlike a project, an application must either reference an executable on disk, or encapsulate this executable into the package.
+Unlike a profile, an application must either reference an executable on disk, or encapsulate this executable into the package.
 We'll get into encapsulating files with a package a little later, for now let's have a look at how to reference a file on disk.

 **texteditor/package.py**